 Leonardo (Leo) Williams, incumbent

-Williams is the incumbent and was first elected in 2023.
+(Advanced with 13,761 votes, or 55% of the vote for mayor in the primary election)Williams is the incumbent and was first elected in 2023.
 He previously served as a member of the Durham City Council from 2021-23.
-He’s a former Durham Public Schools teacher and now co-owns and manages restaurants with his wife.
+He's a former Durham Public Schools teacher and now co-owns and manages restaurants with his wife.

 What he cares about: Williams's campaign slogan is "Durham is Dope."
 Many of his efforts have focused on affordability and spreading opportunity.
-He's an unabashed cheerleader for the city and a frequent site in and around downtown.
+He's an unabashed cheerleader for the city and a frequent sight in and around downtown.
 He launched the "Bull City Future Fund" during his first term, which awards grants to groups ranging from the Boys and Girls Clubs of Durham and Orange Counties to El Futuro.

 Experience/endorsements: Williams was endorsed by both of the city’s two most influential political actions committees: the People’s Alliance PAC and the Durham Committee on the Affairs of Black People PAC.